Analyses options for sustainable transport including

-primarily includes modeling and analysis of future energy and transport systems.
+This research area primarily includes modeling and analysis of future energy and transport systems.
 Examples include how to design a renewable electricity system and how greenhouse gas emissions can be mitigated cost-effectively.

-The interdisciplinary research group on sustainable consumption addresses a wide range of research topics related to societal and individual consumption patterns, including carbon footprints, rebound effects, time use, well-being, and policy instruments.
+The research group on sustainable consumption addresses a wide range of interdisciplinary research topics related to societal and individual consumption patterns, including carbon footprints, rebound effects, time use, well-being, and policy instruments.